turgu1/maison/Readme.md

 MAISON_PREFIX_TOPIC | maison/   | All topics used by the framework are prefixed with this text
 MAISON_STATUS_TOPIC | maison/status | Topic where the framework status are sent
 MAISON_CTRL_TOPIC   | maison/ctrl   | Topic where the framework event controls are sent
-CTRL_SUFFIX_TOPIC   | /ctrl         | This is the topic suffix used to identify device-related control topic DEFAULT_SHORT_REBOOT_TIME |  5  | This is the default reboot time in seconds when deep sleep is enable.
+CTRL_SUFFIX_TOPIC   | ctrl          | This is the topic suffix used to identify device-related control topic DEFAULT_SHORT_REBOOT_TIME |  5  | This is the default reboot time in seconds when deep sleep is enable.
 This is used at the end of the following states: *PROCESS_EVENT*, *WAIT_END_EVENT*, *END_EVENT*.
 For the other states, the wait time is 60 minutes (3600 seconds).

 Note that for *MAISON_STATUS_TOPIC* and *MAISON_CTRL_TOPIC*, they will be modified automatically if *MAISON_PREFIX_TOPIC* is changed.
 For example, if you change *MAISON_PREFIX_TOPIC* to be `home/`, *MAISON_STATUS_TOPIC* will become `home/status` and *MAISON_CTRL_TOPIC* will become `maison/ctrl`.